Frequently Asked Questions about Sri Lanka Ballooning

 How long is the flight?

-An average Sri Lanka ballooning flight takes approximately one hour.
+An average Sri Lanka Ballooning experience takes approximately one hour.
 However the real time is dependent on the weather conditions and the availability of landing areas.
 Our experienced pilots define the place and time of landing by checking existing environmental conditions.
+Majority of our flights follow a more scenic flight plan and our flight time is longer than any other operators in the area.

-What do we see or hear during the Sri Lanka Ballooning adventure?
+What do we see or hear during the Sri Lanka Ballooning experience?

-A Sri Lankan Balloon trip is the most blissful flight experience and one of the best ways to sight-see.
+A Sri Lankan Ballooning trip is the most blissful flight experience and one of the best ways to sight-see.
 You will feel totally comfortable and enjoy each spectacular detail.
 The differences between the levels of the land and textures are pleasantly visible.
 There is no other vehicle which enables the traveler to feel so united with the earth and the sky.
-You may hear the barking of dogs below and the chirping of the birds above… You may see lakes, jungles, hills, villages and more… You may even talk to people walking on the road.
+You may hear the barking of dogs below and the chirping of the birds above… You may see lakes, jungles, hills, temples, villagers, fishermen and more… You may even talk to people walking on the road.
 The perfect silence only breaks off, when the burner is turned on.
+As the best ballooning project in Sri Lanka, our experienced pilots create the best probable route depanding the current weather conditions.

-How do we feel during the Sri Lanka Ballooning journey?
+How do we feel during the Sri Lanka Balloon Tour?

 You will not feel any disturbance after take-off.
 The basket remains motionless in the air, while the wind carries you.
-As we only make our trips in good weather, the motion you feel is not more than what you would normally feel in an elevator.
-While you float over tree tops and valleys, the only feeling that will arouse in your heart will be an unmatched sense of bliss.
+As Lanka Ballooning Pvt Ltd only make trips in good weather, the motion you feel is not more than what you would normally feel in an elevator.
+While you float over tree tops and lowland, the only feeling that will arouse in your heart will be an unmatched sense of bliss.
 A balloon minimizes the vertigo effect, and if it is our guests’ wish we will keep our level as low as possible.
 Most of our guests defined their experience as romantic, while others found it gentle and peaceful.

-We strongly advise you to bring your camera.
-Our crew will also help you to record your special moments.
+We strongly advise you to bring your camera / smart phone.
+Sri Lanka Balloon crew will also help you to record your special moments.
 You may also bring your binoculars.
 Please note that you may need sunglasses as well as a hat during the flight.
-Do not also to forget to keep an extra jacket or sweater in your pack, as it may be colder just before take off.

-What if the Sri Lanka Ballooning Operations cancelled due to inclement weather conditions?
+What if the balloon flights cancelled due to inclement weather conditions?

 Is it cold up there?

 Balloons do not climb to great heights where you will feel a large change of climate.
+Hot Air Ballooning Sri Lanka altitute limit is 2000 feets.
 Besides, the heat coming from the burner generally keeps guests warm.
 Even the cold winds, which would normally affect you when you are standing on the ground, lose their influence because the balloon becomes a part of the wind.

-What are the legal procedures of Sri Lanka Ballooning of Civil Aviation?
+What are the legal procedures of Civil Aviation?

-All checks and audits related to Hot Air Balloon Flights in Sri Lanka, including flight licenses, are initiated by the officials of the Civil Aviation Authorıty of Sri Lanka.
-All Sri Lanka Ballooning – Commercial Hot Air Balloon Service Providers are listed under aviation companies and are certified by the Authority :http://www.caa.lk/
+All checks and audits related to Hot Air Balloon Flights in Sri Lanka, including balloon pilot licenses, balloon operator licenses, insurance policies are initiated by the officials of the Civil Aviation Authority of Sri Lanka.
+All Sri Lanka Ballooning – Commercial Hot Air Balloon Service Providers are listed under aviation companies and are certified by the Authority. www.caa.lk

-We can accommodate almost all persons aged between 6 and 90 who are capable to stand up during the course of the flight, can climb into and out of the basket, and understand and apply safety instructions.
+We can accommodate almost all persons aged between 6 and 90 who are capable to stand up during the course of the balloon flight, can climb into and out of the basket, and understand and apply safety instructions.
+Please contact us if your child is younger than 6 years old.

 Who cannot fly?